versatica/mediasoup-client/README.md

 // Create a device (use browser auto-detection). const device = new Device();

-// Communicate with our server app to retrieve room RTP capabilities. const roomRtpCapabilities = await mySignaling.request('getRoomCapabilities');
+// Communicate with our server app to retrieve router RTP capabilities. const routerRtpCapabilities = await mySignaling.request('getRouterCapabilities');

-// Load the device with the room RTP capabilities. await device.load({ roomRtpCapabilities });
+// Load the device with the router RTP capabilities. await device.load({ routerRtpCapabilities });

-// Check whether we can send video to the room. if (!device.canSend('video'))
+// Check whether we can send video to the router. if (!device.canSend('video'))
 {
   console.warn('cannot send video');